The multiplicity of abelian covers of splice quotient singularities: The splice quotients

 \begin{rem} If $\tX$ satisfies the end curve condition, so do the minimal good resolution and any resolution obtained by the blowing-up of $\tX$ at singular points of $E$ or points of the intersection of $E$ and end curves.
 It is easy to see that $X$ has a good resolution satisfying the end curve condition if and only if its minimal good resolution satisfies the condition. \end{rem}

 If $\tX$ satisfies the end curve condition, then we obtain an $H$-equivariant homomorphism of $\C$-algebras

 The following theorem is due to Neumann--Wahl \cite{nw-ECT} (cf. \cite{o.ECT}, \cite{braun-2008}). \begin{thm}[End Curve Theorem] The singularity $\X$ is a splice quotient if and only if there exists a good resolution satisfying the end curve condition.
-In this case, the homomorphism $\psi$ is surjective and its kernel is generated by the functions as $f_{vj_v}$ in \defref{d:sq}. \end{thm}
+In this case, the homomorphism $\psi$ is surjective and its kernel is generated by a system of splice diagram functions. \end{thm}

 We assume that $\tX$ satisfies the end curve condition and use the notation of \defref{d:sq}; thus $(X^u,o)=\{f=0, f\in \cF\}\subset (\C^{\#\cE},o)$.